pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/authentication.md

     * The HTTP request line in case-normalised form, e.g. `GET / HTTP/1.1`.
     * The `Host` HTTP header of the request.
     * A `WWW-Authenticate` HTTP header with the value `PGAP realm="simple"` or `PGAP realm="session"`.
-* The prover encodes the signature as a Base64 armor body, but does not include any of the armor headers or checksum.
+* The prover encodes the authentication credentials in the form `PGAP <base-64-encoded-signature-packet>`.
+* If the PGAP realm is `simple`:
-* The prover encodes the authentication credentials in the form `PGAP <base-64-body>`.
+    * The prover submits the encoded credentials in the `Authentication` header of an HTTP request for the desired resource.
 * If the PGAP realm is `session`:
     * The prover submits the encoded credentials in the `Authentication` header of an HTTP POST request to the well-known endpoint `/.well-known/openpgp/login` on the remote service.

-    * The prover saves the returned session cookie and uses it in future requests for resources on the remote service.
-* If the PGAP realm is `simple`:
-    * The prover submits the encoded credentials in the `Authentication` header of an HTTP request for the desired resource.
+If session authentication is successful, subsequest requests supply `PGAP ~<base-64-encoded-signature-digest>` in the `Authentication` header.
+The digest is calculated over the binary signature packet (including framing), and the hash algorithm used MUST be the same as the one used in the signature packet.
+This saves bandwidth and CPU, particularly with post-quantum signature algorithms.

-Authentication credentials and session cookies MUST only be submitted over a secure transport layer, such as HTTPS.
+Authentication credentials MUST only be submitted over a secure transport layer, such as HTTPS.

 ## Verifier actions